ericvera/firestore-index-gen/README.md

 - Fields with vector configurations are not currently supported by this tool.
 Contributions to add support for vector fields are welcome!

+## Important Notes

+- **Single-field indexes are automatically filtered out**: Firebase automatically creates single-field indexes for all fields, so this tool only generates composite indexes (indexes with 2 or more fields).
+Single-field queries don't require explicit index definitions.

 ## Possible solution for generating the indexes with `firestore-index-gen`

 > This assumes that **all** of your queries are executed during your testing.